Basant (festival): Punjab, Pakistan

-In North India, and in the Punjab province of Pakistan, Basant is considered to be a seasonal festival and is celebrated as a spring festival of kites.
+In the Punjab province of Pakistan, Basant is considered to be a seasonal festival, celebrated in spring.
 The festival marks the commencement of the spring season.
-In the Punjab region (including the Punjab province of Pakistan), Basant Panchami has been a long established tradition of flying kites and holding fairs.
-This includes the Pothohar Plateau where Basant is celebrated in Ralwalpindi, Pakistan with the flying of kites.
-Despite the ban on flying kites, kite enthusiasts still continue to celebrate the festival.
-According to The Express Tribune "in spite of a ban, kites of all sorts, spindles, twines are available freely in the old city area" of Rawalpindi in 2020.
+In the Punjab region (including the Punjab province of Pakistan), Basant Panchami has been a long-established tradition of flying kites and holding fairs, but due to deaths caused by dangerous kite strings and other dangerous practices, the Punjab government banned it from 2007 until February 2026.
+On the Pothohar Plateau in northern Punjab, Basant is celebrated with the flying of kites, with one of the largest kite-flying events held annually in Rawalpindi.
+Even during the ban on flying kites, kite enthusiasts still continued to celebrate the festival there.
+According to The Express Tribune, "in spite of a ban, kites of all sorts, spindles, twines are available freely in the old city area" of Rawalpindi in 2020.
 People also light fireworks and play loud music.